DIANet: Dense-and-Implicit Attention Network: Related Works

-\textbf{Multi-level Feature Integration.} \cite{wolf2006critical} experimentally analyzes that even the simple aggregation of low-level visual features sampled from wide inception field can be efficient and robust for context representation, which inspires \cite{hu2018squeeze,hu2018gather} to incorporate multi-level features to improve the network representation. \cite{li2016multi} also demonstrates that by biasing the feature response in each convolutional layers using different activation functions, the deeper layer could achieve the better capacity of capturing the abstract pattern in DNN.
-In DIA unit, the high non-linearity relationship between multi-scale features are learned and integrated via the LSTM module, which is conducive to better model the attention and improve learning performance reported in Section \ref{experiments}, \ref{ablationstudy} and \ref{analysis}.
+\textbf{Multi-Dimension Feature Integration.} \cite{wolf2006critical} experimentally analyzes that even the simple aggregation of low-level visual features sampled from wide inception field can be efficient and robust for context representation, which inspires \cite{hu2018squeeze,hu2018gather} to incorporate multi-level features to improve the network representation. \cite{li2016multi} also demonstrates that by biasing the feature response in each convolutional layers using different activation functions, the deeper layer could achieve the better capacity of capturing the abstract pattern in DNN.
+In DIA unit, the high non-linearity relationship between multi-dimension features are learned and integrated via the LSTM module.